webmd-health-services/Prism/README.md

 The `pxget install` command returns module objects (returned by `Get-Module`).
 Some build systems display those as a list instead of a table, so we pipe the install output to `Format-Table` to make it look better in build output.

+Make sure you've run `pxget install` at least once, and check the file it creates, `pxget.lock.json`, into your repository.
+If you don't, the `pxget install` command on the server will always generate the lock file, which will make builds take longer.

 # Configuration

 ## Overview

-Each module object in the "pxget.json" file can have three properties, `Name`, `Version`, and `Path`.
+Each module object in the "pxget.json" file can have `Name` and `Version` properties.
 Only `Name` is mandatory, and it must be the name of the module to install.
-The same module may be listed multiple times, if you need multiple versions or need it installed in multiple directories.
+The same module may be listed multiple times, if you need multiple versions.

-## Version
+## Module Version

 The `Version` property is optional.
 If omitted, PxGet will always install the latest version.
 Use wildcards to pin to specific minor, patch, or prerelease versions of a module.
 PxGet assumes modules use